Skip to main content

 All students are required to upload their CV, ToR (Transcript of Records), identity document and a motivation letter when applying online.

-The Winter School will be activated with a minimum number of 10 international participants.
+The Winter School will be activated with a minimum number of 10 participants, 80% of which international.

 Deadlines

-Nominations by partner Universities: by 15 October 2022.
+Nominations by partner Universities: by 15 October 2022 - few places still available!

 UniTrento students’ applications: starting from 1 November if places are available.